Who is eligible to submit a painting for an MNWS Exhibition?

 What kind of hanging mechanism is required?

 All works must include a hanging wire that is 2 inches down from the highest point at the top of the frame, canvas or board.
 No sawtooth hangers or other hanging mechanisms are allowed.
-An image of acceptable framing can be found here. <link to framing image in Exhibition Rules tab>
+An image of acceptable framing can be found here.
+Exhibition Rules

 The frame I already bought has a sawtooth style hanger, can I still use it for the exhibition.